speedyleion/speedyleion.github.io/_posts/2022-06-11-rust-move-by-default.markdown

 Where things really start to show up is when one looks at the usage of the functions in `my_hasher()` in the [Compiler Explorer][compiler explorer] samples.
-The pass by pointer version has none of the `movups` instructions that were so prevelant in the pass by value.
+The pass by pointer version has none of the `movups` instructions that were so prevalent in the pass by value.

 Rust Pass by Value (Move)
 =========================